 |Event Ticket||20,000||200||Used for tournament entry|

-Players can also purchase individual cards from the SolForge store for Gold.
-These cards are offered on a daily rotation, with pricing that scales based on rarity.
-Additionally, each week a card featuring alternate artwork can be purchased.
+Players can also purchase individual cards, including alternate-art cards, from the SolForge store for Gold.
+These cards are offered on a daily rotation with pricing that scales based on rarity.

 In order to discourage the use of bots and preserve the economy of SolForge, cards earned via free-to-play are bound to the player's account.
 However, through the Forging system, players can take any excess cards in their collection and convert them to Silver.
 This Silver, along with Silver earned via other means, can then be used to create any cards a player is looking to play in their decks.
 While forging cards from new sets was initially blocked for the 30 days after a set's release, this was changed with the release of "Imprisoned Heralds" to permit forging immediately, albeit at a higher cost until those 30 days have passed.